Concussion After a Car Accident – Your Legal Rights

 • Changes in taste and smell

-Head trauma often happens in young children but can be challenging to diagnose because youngsters can’t describe how they feel.
+Head trauma is common in young children but can be challenging to diagnose since they often cannot describe how they feel.
+To identify a possible concussion in a child, watch for the following symptoms:

 • Appearing dazed or confused